The International Capital Markets Review: Luxembourg

-To maintain the attractiveness of Luxembourg in a context where the regulatory framework becomes more and more harmonised, there are clear signals that the Luxembourg authorities want to differentiate themselves from their foreign counterparts via quality of service, responsiveness and approachability.
-The Luxembourg authorities are putting a particular focus on maintaining Luxembourg's role as the leading international renminbi (Chinese currency) centre in the eurozone, with seven major Chinese banks now having established their European headquarters in Luxembourg, and one of the leading Islamic finance centres in Europe.
-Further, the Ministry of Finance has relaunched the Haut Comité de la Place Financière to create an institutionalised platform for the exchange of information between key stakeholders of the financial markets and the government, with a view to ensuring that Luxembourg stays at the forefront of economic and financial developments.
-Several working groups have been set up by the Haut Comité de la Place Financière to modernise Luxembourg's legal framework (including banking, fund, fintech and securitisation legislation) to respond to the needs of the markets and their participants.
+To maintain the attractiveness of Luxembourg in a context where the regulatory framework becomes more and more harmonised, there are clear signals that the Luxembourg authorities want to differentiate themselves from their foreign counterparts by quality of service, responsiveness and accessibility.
+The Luxembourg authorities are putting a particular focus on maintaining Luxembourg's role as the leading international renminbi (Chinese currency) centre in the euro area, with seven major Chinese banks now having established their European headquarters in Luxembourg, and it is one of the leading Islamic finance centres in Europe.
+Furthermore, the Ministry of Finance has relaunched the Haut Comité de la Place Financière to create an institutionalised platform for the exchange of information between key stakeholders of the financial markets and the government, with a view to ensuring that Luxembourg stays at the forefront of economic and financial developments.
+Several working groups have been set up by the Haut Comité de la Place Financière to modernise Luxembourg's legal framework (including banking, fund, Fintech and securitisation legislation) to respond to the needs of the markets and their players.

 2 The current Constitution was adopted on 17 October 1868.

-3 The reader should note that this chapter does not deal with Regulation (EU) 2016/1011 of the European Parliament and of the Council of 8 June 2016 on indices used as benchmarks in financial instruments and financial contracts or to measure the performance of investment funds and amending Directives 2008/48/EC and 2014/17/EU and Regulation (EU) No. 596/2014 (the Benchmark Regulation) and Regulation (EU) No. 909/2014 of the European Parliament and of the Council of 23 July 2014 on improving securities settlement in the European Union and on central securities depositories and amending Directives 98/26/EC and 2014/65/EU and Regulation (EU) No. 236/2012, as amended.
+3 The reader should note that this article is not dealing with the Regulation (EU) 2016/1011 of the European Parliament and of the Council of 8 June 2016 on indices used as benchmarks in financial instruments and financial contracts or to measure the performance of investment funds and amending Directives 2008/48/EC and 2014/17/EU and Regulation (EU) No. 596/2014 (the Benchmark Regulation) and Regulation (EU) No. 909/2014 of the European Parliament and of the Council of 23 July 2014 on improving securities settlement in the European Union and on central securities depositories and amending Directives 98/26/EC and 2014/65/EU and Regulation (EU) No. 236/2012, as amended (the CSDR).

 4 Commission Delegated Regulation (EU) 2019/980 of 14 March 2019 supplementing Regulation (EU) 2017/1129 of the European Parliament and of the Council as regards the format, content, scrutiny and approval of the prospectus to be published when securities are offered to the public or admitted to trading on a regulated market, and repealing Commission Regulation (EC) No. 809/2004.